zowe/zowe-explorer-vscode/docs/README-Extending.md

 ```

 Notice the syntax we use for the context value (or `viewItem`) above is a regular expression as denoted by the `=~` equal test.
 Using regular expressions to describe context allows more meaning to be embedded in the context.

+### Grouping menu commands

+Extenders can define command groups separated by dividers in VS Code's right-click context menus by using the `group` property for items in `contributes.menus.view/item/context` of their `package.json`.
+Zowe Explorer prefixes its menu command `group` values with `0##_zowe_`, where `0##` represents numbers 000 - 099.
+Thus, extenders should avoid using `0##_zowe_` at the beginning of any `group` values they assign for menu commands.
+Any command groups contributed by extenders should be located below Zowe Explorer's command groups whenever they appear together in the same context menu.
+This helps keep the core Zowe Explorer context menu commands in a uniform location for users.
+A recommended extender menu command `group` naming convention would be to prefix the extender's `group` values with `1##_extensionName_`.